mrsac7/placement-resources/Swiggy/README.md

 # Swiggy
-> Collection of coding questions asked by Swiggy during placements at IITs
+> Collection of coding questions appearing in online assessment of Swiggy during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index